Rohitashva: Legend

+1870s lithograph from Calcutta, depicting Shaivya mourning over Rohitashva's corpse while Harishchandra looks on.

 Rohitashva's legend is featured in the Markandeya Purana:

 Rohitashva was the son of King Harishchandra and his queen Shaivya.
 Once, while on a hunting expedition, Harishchandra was possessed by Vighnaraja, the lord of obstacles, in order to disturb the tapasya (meditation) of the sage Vishvamitra.
 When Harishchandra came to his senses, he realised that the sage was extremely angry with him, and apologised.
 He promised to fulfill any of the sage's desires to get rid of his guilt.
 Vishvamitra demanded that the king give up all that he possessed, except his wife and Rohitashva, to him.
 Harishchandra assented and left his kingdom, promising to make one more payment to the sage in a month.

 Harishchandra started living in penury with his wife and son.
 Nearly a month after leaving his kingdom, Harishchandra arrived in the city of Kashi, only to see Vishvamitra already present there.
 The sage demanded the donation that the king had promised him.
 Harishchandra pointed out that there was still some time left in completion of one month.
 The sage agreed to come back at the next sunset and departed.
 As Rohitashva cried for food, Harishchandra worried that he would be able to make a donation to the sage.
 His wife, Shaivya, suggested that he sell her to get some money.
 After some hesitation, Harishchandra accepted the proposal and sold her to an elderly man.
 Rohitashva would not let go of his mother, so it was decided that he would accompany her.

 Soon after, Vishvamitra appeared again and demanded the donation.
 Harishchandra gave him all the money he had received from the sale of his wife and son.
 However, Vishvamitra was unhappy with the donation, and demanded more.
 Harishchandra then decided to sell himself.
 An outcaste chandala (actually Yama in disguise) offered to buy him, but Harishchandra's self-respect as a high-caste Kshatriya would not allow this.
 He instead offered to be Vishvamitra's slave.
 Vishvamitra agreed, but then declared "Since you are my slave, you must obey me.
 I sell you to this chandala in exchange of gold coins."
 The chandala paid the sage, and took along Harishchandra as a slave.